 You can negotiate not to pay for power (before you sign the contracts) but you do want to pay to have the power connected safely.
 It’s extremely important it is set up properly or it could cause electrocution.
 Talk to your AV company before you sign a contract stating how much power you need.
 There are ways to save on power fees such as using LED lighting and lower power efficiency items.

 Credit Card Fees – Using a credit card to pay can have additional fees associated with the payment form.
 Expect to pay around 2.9% additionally if you pay this way.
 It is always best to ask your AV company how they want to be paid and do it that way to make everything easier on you and avoid fees.
 In addition, if you are paying last minute you can expect to be required to do a wire transfer to ensure the funds are on time.

-Babysitting Fees – If you are not using the in-house AV company, the venue may require an in-house AV tech to watch over your AV company set up.
+Babysitting Fees – If you are not using the in-house AV company, the venue may require an in-house AV tech to watch over your AV company setup.
 Venues often site quality assurance for the reason to they need to oversee.
 Occasionally, venues will even charge this fee for your entire event.
 However, it is completely negotiable and you do not need to pay this.
-Use our guide how to remove AV house restrictions to see more on how to get rid of this fee.
+Use our guide on how to remove AV house restrictions to see more on how to get rid of this fee.

 Loading Dock Fees– This is a charge to use the venue loading dock, sometimes the fee is more for after hours.
 Ask your venue if there will be a fee to use their loading dock and what hours it is available.

 Elevator Fees – A fee to use the elevators at the venue.

 Using an outside AV company Fee – The venue can charge a fee for using outside company such as 25% of the contract.
 They may say you have to use their labor company because it is union.
 You have to be aware of these costs but there are ways out of this.
 Check out how to remove this in our guide to removing AV house restrictions.